mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/1.0.0-1.9.2/security/index.md

 - In DC/OS 2.0 and later `FOLDER_ROLE` is the name of the top-level group where the service is located.

-## Transport Encryption for Clients

 #include /mesosphere/dcos/services/include/security-transport-encryption-clients.tmpl

 ## Authentication

-DC/OS {{model.techName }} supports two authentication mechanisms, SSL and Kerberos.
+DC/OS {{ model.techName }} supports two authentication mechanisms, SSL and Kerberos.
 The two are supported independently and may not be combined.
 If both SSL and Kerberos authentication are enabled, the service will use Kerberos authentication.

 <p class="message--note"><strong>NOTE: </strong>Kerberos authentication can, however, be combined with transport encryption.</p>

 ## CA based authentication between nodes

-DC/OS {{model.techName }} requires certificate based authentication between nodes.
+DC/OS {{ model.techName }} requires certificate based authentication between nodes.
-DC/OS {{model.techName }} uses the CN of the SSL certificate as the principal for a given Node.
+DC/OS {{ model.techName }} uses the CN of the SSL certificate as the principal for a given Node.
 For example, CN={{ model.serviceName }}-0-node.demonifi, O="Mesosphere, Inc", L=San Francisco, ST=CA, C=US.

 ## Kerberos Authentication for End Users

-Kerberos authentication relies on a central authority to verify that DC/OS {{model.techName }} clients are who they say they are.
-DC/OS {{model.techName }} integrates with your existing Kerberos infrastructure to verify the identity of clients.
+Kerberos authentication relies on a central authority to verify that DC/OS {{ model.techName }} clients are who they say they are.
+DC/OS {{ model.techName }} integrates with your existing Kerberos infrastructure to verify the identity of clients.

 ### Prerequisites
 - The hostname and port of a Key Distribution Center (KDC) reachable from your DC/OS cluster